jhroot/elife-bot/docs/publication-email.md

 Unsent emails in the ``EmailQueue`` are automatically sent using Amazon SES in batches of 100 every 5 minutes, in normal operation of the eLife bot.

+The email will be queued for delivery on the article's publication date.
+Therefore, if the article's publication date is before today, the emails will effectively be sent immediately; if the article's publication date is after today, the emails will be queued to send at a future date.

 At this time, when ``starter/starter_PublishArticle.py`` is run on the ``dev`` environment, ``allow_duplicates`` is set to ``True``.
 This allows for easy testing on the files in the dev environment.

 # Templates and jinja details